guowenbin90/Coding-interview-questions/README.md

 - ">>" right shift: add 0 on the left side

 1. determine whether a number x is a power of 2 (x==2^n)  n>0
+2. determine the number of bits that are different between two positive integers